 So if you are comfortable with the following 10 questions (and prepared for a modeling test and case study), you’re well on your way to acing your interview.

 Why real estate?

-The key to answering this question is to make your response personal and not cookie cutter.
+The key to answering this question is to make your response personal and not cookie-cutter.
 With that said, responses almost always touch on real estate being “tangible”.
-Other ideas to consider are how large the real estate industry is and expected growth in popularity among investors.
-From the personal perspective, think about your first time engaging with real estate or the role it plays in your life today.
+Other ideas to consider are how large the real estate industry is and the expected growth in popularity among investors.
+From a personal perspective, think about your first time engaging with real estate or the role it plays in your life today.

 What are the three ways of valuing real estate assets?